avneet-kaur1/avneet-kaur1/README.md

 - 👋 Hi, I’m @avneet-kaur1
 - 👀 I’m interested in business analysis.
 - 🌱 I’m currently learning wireframes, workflows and different documentations.
-- 📫 How to reach me: Email address: avneetkaur2165@gmail.com / multani.avneetkaur20@gmail.com / Twitter: @MultaniAvneet /
+- 📫 How to reach me: Email address: avneetkaur2165@gmail.com / multani.avneetkaur20@gmail.com / Twitter: @MultaniAvneet / LinkedIn: https://www.linkedin.com/in/avneet20/

 <!---
 avneet-kaur1/avneet-kaur1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.